kritoke/nimacademy/content/docs/basics.md

 let floatNum: float = 42.0
 ```

-Floats have two different suffixes based on their size, `'f32` for float32 and `'f64` for float64:
+Floats have two different suffixes based on their size and is preceded with a backtick (') and the size ( `'f32` for float32 and `'f64` for float64):

 ```
 let floatNum32 = 44'f32